ZigFisher/mydocker/project_micro/README.md

 If you need connect to container run this command:

-	docker exec -it micro sh
+	docker exec -it micro bash